DataDog/terraform-provider-datadog/docs/resources/integration_confluent_account.md

 page_title: "datadog_integration_confluent_account Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog IntegrationConfluentAccount resource.
-This can be used to create and manage Datadog integrationconfluentaccount.
+This can be used to create and manage Datadog integration_confluent_account.
 ---

 # datadog_integration_confluent_account (Resource)